Is it possible to create multiple schedules with Windows Server Backup?

 -include: the volume(s) to backup.
 To backup more than one volume, separate them with a comma.

 -allCritical: tells the backup program also includes any other data that are required for a full server recovery.

 Step 6.
 Click OK to finish creating this scheduled task.
 Or you can also go to Conditions tab and Settings tab to have a check.

 If you are neither comfortable with WBadmin command nor with Task Scheduler or you may want a more flexible way to make a backup, then you can switch to third-party server backup program that can have multiple scheduled backups with easy operations.
 Just keep reading to get it.

 Method 2.
 Create multiple scheduled backups with AOMEI Backupper

-Moreover, AOMEI Backuppper Server has a user-friendly interface.
+AOMEI Backuppper Server supports Windows Server 2003, 2008/R2, 2012/R2, SBS 2003, 2008, 2011, 2016 and Windows PC operating systems.
+Moreover, it has a user-friendly interface.
 You can create multiple scheduled backups in a few clicks.
 The following are the steps to create multiple scheduled backups with this tool.